jjg/uhf-plus/README.md

 To this end the "user inteface" is simple: a channel knob.
 The knob cycles through the avaliable channels with the goal of changing channels as quickly as you can turn the knob.

-> Where do the channels come from?
-Initially they'll be configured in a file in this repository but eventually maybe from somewhere more user-serviceable.

 ## Hardware

 There's now two pieces of UHF+ hardware: [Type 1](./hardware/type1) and [Type 2](./hardware/type2).

-Both devices are based on a single-board computer (currently [Raspberry Pi 3 Model A](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/) and a SP12T switch to select channels.
+Both devices are based on a single-board computer (currently [Raspberry Pi 3 Model A](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/)) and a SP12T switch to select channels.
 Type-specific hardware is desribed in detail below.

 ### Type 1